 The remaining six courses are taken in other business areas and are offered online.
-(Some courses may also be available in a synchronous format).
 Education in these areas enable CFP® candidates to understand the concepts, processes, and institutions involved in the production and marketing of goods and services, as well as in the financing of a business and other forms of organizations.
 The Certificate in Financial Planning and the core comprise the MBA Financial Planning degree.